codename0og/hifi_testing_new/README.md

 - Changed the default hop_length for rmvpe to 64ms.
 - Envelopes for processed samples / segments to avoid zero-crossing ( waveform interruption ) clicks.
 - My own " Mel similarity metric " as a bonus.
 Helps in spotting overtraining / overfitting and mode collapses.
 Metric is being displayed in the console / log and is also logged in tensorboard files.
+- Sox is used for resampling ( vhq - Very High quality as default )

 .